Nightblade/pob-dict/README.md

 ## Installation
 * Ensure [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
 VSCode extension is installed.
-* Checkout (or download & unzip) this repo to a sub-directory that shares its parent dir with your POBC repo.
+* Checkout (or download & unzip) this repo to a sub-directory that shares its parent dir with your PoB repo.
-* Add the following lines to `settings.json` in the `.vscode` folder of your POBC repo:
+* Add the following lines to `settings.json` in the `.vscode` folder of your PoB repo:
 ```json
 {
   "cSpell.import": [ "../../pob-dict/cspell.json" ],